 Sarajevo embodies the word quaint like no other city we’ve been to.
 Walking the pristine, stone-paved streets, passing by tiny trinket stores, under archways, and through narrow passages is an enjoyable experience in itself.
 Nothing beats a stop for a dollar scoop of ice cream or enjoying a traditional Bosnian coffee as the crowds pass by.

 Despite being overlooked by tourists, in favour of nearby powerhouses like Dubrovnik and Budapest, Sarajevo, Bosnia’s capital city, boasts a rich and important history.
 After all, Sarajevo is the epicentre of where World War 1 broke out, due to the assassination of Franz Ferdinand in 1914.

-To end a perfect day, and to welcome an even better evening, we recommend watching the sunset in front of the peach tinted rooftops of Sarajevo.
+To end a perfect day, and welcome an even better evening, we recommend watching the sunset in front of the peach-tinted rooftops of Sarajevo.
 There are plenty of spots to choose from, however, our fav memories are from the Yellow Fort and the Avaz Twist Tower.
 After soaking up all the visual stimuli Sarajevo has to offer, it’s only fitting to dine out and order a famous Balkans classic; cevapi.
 If you’re on a wider trip, you also won’t want to miss Mostar; a cute, small city filled with steep stone stairways and alleys.
 There are so many things to do in Mostar.
 Shop until you drop for colourful trinkets from the market stalls and dine out at one of the romantic restaurants in the old town.
-The star of the show though is Stari Most bridge, an ottoman arched bridge that crosses over the Neretva River.
+The star of the show though is Stari Most Bridge, an Ottoman-arched bridge that crosses over the Neretva River.

 Contributed by Ellis from Backpack Adventures